polygloton/clojure-dojo/README.md

 This is my personal space for practicing and learning how to program, specifically using Clojure.
 This is my personal coding dojo.

+## Coding The Matrix

+I am working on [Coding The Matrix](http://codingthematrix.com/).
+Of course I am translating the Python code into Clojure as I go.

 ## Understanding Computation

 I am working through [Understanding Computation](http://computationbook.com/).